 I recall such a moment shortly after I started practicing yoga in 2005.
-Throughout class, the teacher had reminded us to make our best efforts and surrender – let go of any rumination or self-judgment.
+Throughout class, the teacher had reminded us to make our best efforts and surrender, to let go of any rumination or self-judgment.

 Back in my office, I noticed myself scrutinizing a piece of work I had completed for a client.
 I recall the moment I realized, “I can just put this down and shift my attention to something else.”
 Freedom!

 In this way, the physical yoga practice is also an awareness practice that reinforces a skillful, empowered way of being in the world.